Skip to main content

 • July 14, 2016

 "When I experienced lipodystrophy on the insulin pump, my endocrinologist prescribed Toujeo pens for my basal insulin and Humalog pens for my mealtime and correction doses of insulin.
-I have always been somewhat brittle but on the toujeo, I was even more brittle.
-My doseage of 16 units of Toujeo was too low but an increase of only one unit of one unit per day caused extremely low blood sugars.
-In fact in my almost 40 years of Type 1 Diabetes, the lowest blood glucose readings I ever experienced (25 mg/dl) was while on Toujeo.
-I am not a medical professional but I would not recommend Toujeo to anyone."
+I have always been somewhat brittle, but on the Toujeo, I was even more brittle.
+My dosage of 16 units of Toujeo was too low, but an increase of only one unit per day caused extremely low blood sugars.
+In fact, in my almost 40 years of Type 1 Diabetes, the lowest blood glucose readings I ever experienced (25 mg/dl) were while on Toujeo.
+I am not a medical professional, but I would not recommend Toujeo to anyone."

 3 / 10